TedTinker/3D_Magic_Plot/README.md

 Add the name of the plot's Vector-Color to the attribute (it should be "Col" by default).

-Connect the attribute's "Vector" to the Diffuse BSDF "Color."
+Connect the attribute's "Vector" to the Diffuse BSDF's "Color."

 Then, with cursor over the plot, type "z" and select "Material Preview."
 The plot should appear in color!